etoews/etoews.github.io/_posts/2014-05-18-jekyll-as-a-service.md

   * I use Jekyll/Bootstrap for a number of other projects and using them here helps me get better at them.
   * Bootstrap makes me feel like I can do front-end development. :)
   * I subscribe to a number of Software as a Services and the monthly bills do add up.
 This is free.
   * I truly hated the WordPress WYSIWYG editor.
-Most of the time I spent in the HTML editor anyway.
+I spent most of the time in the HTML editor anyway.
   * Full control of the look and feel.
   * GitHub is constantly improving the platform.
   * Zero security worries.
   * Blogging in markdown.
   * No need to install anything.
 Now that I'm setup, I can blog directly from the GitHub editor.
+  * Version control of everything.

 ## How